 Prosperity Index National success is about more than just wealth.
 And yet, traditionally we have used narrow measures of wealth (such as GDP) as our benchmark to determine the success of nations.
 The Prosperity Index goes beyond GDP to measure countries’ success against a broad set of metrics covering areas such as health, education, opportunity, social capital, personal freedom, and more.
 The Prosperity Index is the only global index that measures national prosperity based on both wealth and wellbeing (objective and subjective data).
 The Index seeks to redeﬁne the concept of national prosperity to include, as a matter of fundamental importance, factors such as democratic governance, entrepreneurial opportunity, and social cohesion.
 It aims to spark debate and to encourage policy-makers, scholars, the media, and the interested public to take an holistic view of prosperity and to better understand how it is created.

 UN Millennium Development Goals Disclaimer The United Nations is not responsible for the content of any messages posted on this site or sites linked from this page.
 The inclusion of a message does not imply the endorsement of the message by the United Nations.
 MDG Indicators The MDG Indicators website presents the official data, definitions, methodologies and sources for more than 60 indicators to measure progress towards the Millennium Development Goals.
-UN Data Portal The UN Data Portal, UNdata, developed by the Statistics Division of DESA, brings UN statistical databases within easy reach through a single entry point from which users can search and download a variety of statistical resources of the UN System.
-UNICEF Monitoring & Statistics UNICEF measures the situation of children and women and tracks progress through data collection and analysis.

 WHO Eastern Mediterranean health observatory Civil registration and vital statistics systems in the Region Between November 2012 and January 2013, countries of the Eastern Mediterranean Region conducted a civil registration and vital statistics system rapid assessment.
 The results show that around 40% of countries have either inadequate or weak systems, and only a quarter have a satisfactory system.
 The area that scored the lowest average across the Region was coder qualification (used to code death certificates to ensure reliability of data), and training and quality of coding, followed by practices affecting the quality of cause of death data, then International Classification of Diseases (ICD 10)-compliant practices and certification within and outside hospitals.

 Groupe de la Banque mondiale Sorry, Page Not Found Please try the resources below to find what you are looking for: Advanced Search Millennium Indicators The Millennium Development Goals Report 2013 was launched in Geneva by the Secretary-General on 1 July 2013.
 The report presents the yearly assessment of global and regional progress towards the MDGs.
 With the deadline for the MDGs on the horizon, this year's report examines where the targets have been met and where redoubled efforts are needed urgently to accelerate the progress.
 It also reveals that our attention needs to focus on disparities across geographical areas and population groups within countries.
 The report is based on comprehensive official statistics compiled by the Inter-Agency and Expert Group on MDG indicators led by the Statistics Division of the Department of Economic and Social Affairs.
-The report is available in all UN languages.
-The Statistical Annex of the report can be viewed here.